- Introduction

 - Create a service account:

-- Sign into Communications Mining
+6. Sign into Communications Mining

 Sign into Communications Mining through UiPath® Automation Cloud as normal.

-- Create a new integration in Communications Mining
+7. Create a new integration in Communications Mining

-- Select New Integration
+- Select New

-- Populate your oauth authority using the tenant ID generated in Step 2, in the following format:
+using the tenant ID generated in Step 2, in the following format:

 https://login.microsoftonline.com/{tenant_id}

-- Populate username and password of your service account
+. - Populate username and password of your service account.

-- Populate your client ID generated in Step 2
+- Populate your client ID generated in Step 2.

-- Populate your Client Secret generated in Step 3
+- Populate your Client Secret generated in Step 3.

-- Click Validate & Save Credentials
+- Select Validate & Save Credentials.

-- Click Add Mailbox again to save the mailbox
+- Select Add Mailbox again

 You can also enable attachment syncing at mailbox level on an Exchange integration.
 The streams API then makes the attachments retrievable via an attachment reference.
 Check more about syncing attachments in the Attachments and Using Exchange Integrations pages.